Squirrel Removal Tips

 - Keep all bird and deer feeders at least 20 feet away from home.
 There is no such thing as a 100% squirrel-proof bird feeder.
 People love to watch the birds on their feeders and like to keep the feeders as close to the home as possible.
 However, this will attract squirrels and many other nuisance animals that may cause damage to the home.
 Squirrels frequently feed off of the ground so bird feeders can be a huge problem when it comes to keeping squirrels away.

-- If you feed your pets outside please make sure to bring their food and water bowls back inside when they are done eating.
-Squirrels and other nuisance wild animals will be attracted to the smell of the pet food.
+- If you feed your furry family members outside please make sure to bring their food and water bowls back inside when they are done eating.
+Squirrels and other nuisance wild animals will be attracted to the smell of this food.

 - Use only squirrel-proof garbage cans to keep unwanted nuisance squirrels from rummaging through garbage.